dannyluo12/DSC180A_Methodology_4/README.md

-# Instructions on Building a Custom Image for DataHub/DSMLP
+# Instructions on Building a Custom Image for DataHub/DSMLP (unix format)

 This guide is for advanced DSMLP users (both students and instructors) who want to add or modify applications on their working environment using a custom Docker container.